As an Amazon Associate we earn a small commission from qualifying purchases.

 They’ll be capable of so many complex emotions and feelings by now.
 Their little personalities will be shining like beacons, each one so unique and special.

-They’ll have favorite books and TV shows.
-A favorite Disney movie.
+They’ll have favorite books and TV shows and a favorite Disney movie.
 If you don’t think you’re capable of change, wait until you’ve watched Moana for the one hundredth time.
 You’ll realize what a cinematic masterpiece it is, regardless of how you felt about it in the beginning.

 Hopefully by now, you’ll understand the point I’ve been trying to make.